mattrussi/gitlab-com-runbooks/docs/Teleport/Connect_to_Database_Console_via_Teleport.md

 tsh login --proxy=teleport.gstg.gitlab.net
 ```

 > Note: The `database-ro` role in the `gstg` environment does not require a request or approval, so you can skip the next step.
 Use the `database-ro` role unless you know for sure that you need something else.
+For Package Team members, they additionaly have `registry-database-ro` role in the `gstg`, which gives them access to registry database without approval.

 If you need to request a role which includes elevated permissions for the Database console.
+Request any of the following roles in either `gstg` or `gprd`:

+#### For `main` and `CI` databases

+- `database`
+- `database-ro`

+#### For `registry` database

+- `registry-database`
+- `registry-database-ro`

+#### For all databases to request superuser priveleges (DBREs only)

+- `database-admin`

-Request either `database`, `database-ro`, or `database-admin`, for `gstg` or `gprd`, using the following format.
+using the following format.

 ```shell
 tsh login --proxy=teleport.gstg.gitlab.net --request-roles=database --request-reason="Issue-URL or explanation"